danjd12/Giese_Richards_et_al_2025/README.md

 This pipeline takes FASTQ files for a wild-type and mutant sample to filter for variants unique to the mutant sample, intented to be used following a mutagenesis screen in C. elegans.

+This pipeline uses BWA-MEM, SAMtools, BCFtools, BEDTools, and snpEFF.

 ```
 #!/bin/bash